-The Duke Nerve Center is committed to delivering expert, compassionate care for patients with peripheral nerve disorders.
-Our integrated team combines specialists in orthopaedics, neurology, and related fields to provide comprehensive diagnostics, advanced treatments, and personalized support for conditions that affect the nerves connecting the brain, spinal cord, and body.
+The Duke Nerve Center is equally committed to delivering exceptional, compassionate care for patients with peripheral nerve disorders.
+Our integrated team brings together specialists in orthopaedics, neurology, plastic surgery, pain medicine, and rehabilitation, enabling comprehensive evaluation, accurate diagnosis, and access to the most advanced treatment options available.

-Peripheral nerve injuries can cause pain, weakness, numbness, and loss of function.
+Peripheral nerve injuries can lead to pain, weakness, numbness, and loss of function—often impacting daily activities and overall quality of life.
 Early evaluation by a specialist is critical for the best outcomes.
-At Duke, our highly skilled surgeons and neurologists utilize state-of-the-art techniques to help patients restore function, alleviate pain, and enhance their quality of life.
+At Duke, our highly skilled surgeons, neurologists, and multidisciplinary clinicians use state‑of‑the‑art diagnostics and surgical techniques to help patients restore function, relieve pain, and reclaim their independence.

 Common Causes of Peripheral Nerve Injury